"Gives an almost cinematic portrait of Windsor...you would have to have a heart of stone not to be moved." ―New York

 In the early 1960s, Edie met Thea Spyer, a widely respected clinical psychologist and expat from a Dutch Jewish family that fled the Nazis just before WWII.
 Edie and Thea's partnership lasted forty-four years until Thea died in 2009, not long after they wed in Canada.
 Since the U.S. didn't recognize the marriage as legal, Edie was hit with a massive estate tax bill that wouldn't have applied to a married heterosexual couple.
 After taking her case all the way to the Supreme Court and winning, she eventually found love again, marrying Judith Kasen-Windsor in 2016.

-Edie and I sold a partially completed manuscript to St. Martin’s Press, but she passed away unexpectedly.
+Edie and I sold a partially completed manuscript to St. Martin’s Press, but she passed away unexpectedly not long after.
 I was both devastated and unsure how to move forward with the project, but eventually completed the book with the help of her enormous archive of personal letters, as well as many hours of interviews with those who knew her best at different points in her life.

-Since there were certain stories I didn’t feel comfortable writing in her voice, the book evolved into a memoir/biography hybrid, with me coming in at the end of each chapter to help fill in gaps with tales from her friends and family, as well as provide historical details about how the gay rights movement evolved up until her court case.
+Since there were certain stories that I didn’t feel comfortable writing in her voice, the book evolved into a memoir/biography hybrid, with my voice coming in at the end of each chapter to help fill in gaps with tales from her friends and family, as well as historical details about how the gay rights movement evolved up until her court case.

-I’m deeply honored that the end result, A Wild and Precious Life, is a finalist for a 2020 Lambda Literary Award and was named one of NPR's Favorite Books of 2019.
+I’m honored that the result, A Wild and Precious Life, was a finalist for a 2020 Lambda Literary Award and named one of NPR's Favorite Books of 2019.